 While it may seem like an inopportune time to sell any part of your fleet, used trailers are actually fetching prices that have never been seen.

 Even if you need trailers today, it could be advantageous to sell them and then lease them back.
-Selling trailers delivers flexibility and liquidity to your fleet while freeing a company up to focus on growth.
+Selling used semi-trailers delivers flexibility and liquidity to your fleet while freeing a company up to focus on growth.
 Here are a few of the ways selling your semi-trailers to Mckinney Trailer Rentals can benefit you.

-Selling your surplus trailers frees up space in yards and quickly delivers liquidity to your business.
+Selling your surplus semi-trailers frees up space in yards and quickly delivers liquidity to your business.
 Whether you have one trailer or 100 to sell, Mckinney can get a fair deal done that ensures you’re paid fast.
 Because of our experience and the large range of semi-trailers we consider, we can make offers after inspecting or on a contingent as-is basis.
 We can also offer cash for a single trailer or a group of dozens.
-Our goal is to make the sales process as easy as possible.
+Our goal is to make the trailer sales process as easy as possible.

-Selling equipment and then leasing it back is an opportunity to increase your cash flow and reduce risk, while easing the burden on your maintenance department.
+Selling trailers and then leasing it back is an opportunity to increase your cash flow and reduce risk, while easing the burden on your maintenance department.
 Some Mckinney partners choose this option because it frees up their balance sheet and ensures they have cash when they need it.

 “Leasing is the best option,” said Harman Cheema, CEO of Cheema Freightlines.
 “It looks better to the banks.
 A leasing provider can put the money down and wait for equipment, plus they’ll get better pricing.”

 At Mckinney, we provide reliable maintenance network and tracking options.
 When we buy a used trailer, we meticulously inspect it via one of our full-service shops.
 We even inspect brand-new trailers, ensuring that we meet the strict standards of the California Department of Transportation and even have a layer of safety on top of that.
-We do free inspections every 90 days on all leased trailers, inspecting brakes, tires, lights and other key parts of the semi-trailer..
+We do free inspections every 90 days on all leased trailers, inspecting brakes, tires, lights and other key parts of the semi-trailer.

 Leasing also transfers the risks and expenses onto the owner of the trailer, rather than the lessee.
-The trailer market ebbs and flows based on interest rates, consumer confidence and inflation.
+The semi-trailer market ebbs and flows based on interest rates, consumer confidence and inflation.
 Leasing allows companies to focus on the business of transportation instead of trailer maintenance, depreciation and capital expense.